NEW JERSEY A-1 TEMPORARY VISA ATTORNEY

 - Numerous diplomatic immunities, exemptions, privileges, and rights

 Section 12 of 1957’s Immigration and Nationality Act (INA) established a number of possible ways that an A-1 visa holder could become a green card holder and candidate for citizenship.
-Mostly, the United States government will just want to know that you are an individual of good moral character, your admission into the United States wouldn’t jeopardize the country, or that there’s a good reason why you can’t return back to your home country.
-With the right lawyer, these points are usually provable in immigration court.
+You will need to demonstrate that you are an individual of good moral character, your admission into the United States wouldn’t jeopardize the country, or that there’s a good reason why you can’t return back to your home country.

 Call our New Jersey immigration law offices today to get started with applying for your A-1 visa or for help in advancing it into a green card!